lab4450/CANable_Pro_USB-C/README.md

 <p>USB to CAN adapter</p>

-<p>The CANable Pro from Lab4450 is a variant of CANable, which in turn is a hardware clone of Eric Evenchick&#39;s CANtact project and latetely a clone from MakerBase CANable Pro version v1.0.<br />
+<p>The CANable Pro from Lab4450 is a variant of CANable, that is heavily based on MKS Canable Pro that is a clone from Canable Pro from Protofusion that is also a hardware clone of Eric Evenchick&#39;s CANtact project.<br />
 Eric also developed cantact-app, canard, and most of the other awesome tools that work with the CANable and CANtact devices.</p>

 <p>Features:</p>